2022 Transnistria attacks: Cobasna ammunition depot

 On 27 April, the Ministry of Internal Affairs of Transnistria reported that several drones flew over Cobasna, which is only around 2 km away from the border with Ukraine, and that shots were fired at the village.
 The ministry claim that the drones came from Ukraine.
 Cobasna hosts an ammunition depot which is one of the biggest if not the biggest in Eastern Europe.
 The weapons stored there are expired, and if they exploded, the strength of the explosion would be similar to that of the atomic bombings of Hiroshima and Nagasaki.
 It is currently guarded by a group of around 1,500 Russian troops.

-Airport in Vărăncău
+Former airfield in Vărăncău

-On 6 May at 9:40, there were four explosions near a former airport in Vărăncău.
-It was reported that at least two drones, which presumably struck the area close to the airport with explosives, flew over the village.
+On 6 May at 9:40, there were four explosions near a former airfield in Vărăncău.
+It was reported that at least two drones, which presumably struck the area close to the airfield with explosives, flew over the village.
 An hour later, the incident was repeated.